 The route down will be much faster than the way up.
 The entire trail should take anywhere between 5 and 8 hours depending on your fitness level and how long you spend at the top.

-If you have questions about the hike, leave it in the comments and I will answer them as best as I can!
+If you have questions about the hike, leave them in the comments and I will answer them as best as I can!

 Check out my Canadian Rockies Guide for more day hikes, backpacking trips and road trip ideas!

 Marta, Thank you very much for putting together the account of your trip to view Birdwood Peak.
 My wife and I (a couple of mountaineers from California) just returned from hiking to Mt Assiniboine.
 We made the nice circle from Mt Shark Trailhead over first Wonder Pass, and then Assiniboine Pass, and back down Bryant Creek.
 Here and there we were able to spot an intriguing sharp peak in the distance, and thought that it was very likely Birdwood Mountain.
 Your account, and photos confirm it, so thanks a lot.